 Serving people with memory loss, caregivers, health care professionals and the public with reliable information and support.
 Call anytime day or night at 800.272.3900.

-Care Consultations assist individuals with dementia and their families to solve immediate problems and plan for the future.
+Care Consultations assist individuals living with dementia and their families solve immediate problems and plan for the future.

 Education programs feature information on topics including the signs of Alzheimer’s disease, diagnosis, communication, living with Alzheimer’s and caregiving techniques.
 Find an education program near you.

 Alzheimer’s and dementia caregivers can receive respite funds from their county’s area agency on aging made possible by a grant to the Alzheimer’s Association.
 Caregivers must meet eligibility requirements of their county’s respite program.
 Learn more by contacting the Chapter.